-Key 7: Have Faith in God
+Key Seven: Have Faith in God

 The more you drink in of the Bible, the more deeply you will realize the importance of faith.
-"Without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him" (Hebrews 11:6).
+"But without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him" (Hebrews 11:6).